kanchanepally/hareesh-site/LAUNCH_CHECKLIST.md

 ### C. Final Local Review

 - [ ] Once you have processed all your posts, run the site locally one last time with `hugo server`.
-- [ ] Click through the `/notes` page, a few category pages, and a few posts to ensure everything looks correct and there are no broken images.
+- [ ] Click through the `/notes` page, a few categories: pages, and a few posts to ensure everything looks correct and there are no broken images.

 ---